Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-Description clearly states the verb 'Update', the resource 'metadata of a stored template', and enumerates the specific fields (name, comment, category, tags, deployment timestamp, or expiration).
-This clearly distinguishes it from sibling tools like delete_template or render_document.
+The description clearly states the verb 'Update' and the resource 'metadata of a stored template', listing the specific fields (name, comment, category, tags, deployment timestamp, expiration).
+It distinguishes the tool from sibling operations like delete, download, or render.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.